 Healthy Snowball Cookies

-In a cookie jar for up to 5 days.
-Add a slice of bread to help absorb moisture from the air.
+- Store: In a cookie jar for up to 5 days.
+You can add a slice of bread to help absorb moisture from the air.
 If you find your cookies start to dry out, place them in an airtight container.

 - Freeze: In an airtight container for up to 3 months.
 Thaw on the counter for a few hours.